blckbx/mybosbotexample/README.md

 ## **🛡 HTLC Limiter / Firewall:**

 A module to watch and limit numbers of pending htlcs per channel based on fee policies.
 In parallel BosBot watches for forwarding requests, calculates the htlc's fee and adds the forward to its fee range (currently 2^X).
 If the number of pending htlcs within a given fee range exceeds the limit, the forward is rejected.
 For now there are more htlcs allowed for outgoing than incoming direction.
 Also it acts as a rate limiter for htlcs.
+Run `npm run limiter` to start (separate terminal window recommended).
 ````
 htlcLimiter() ✅       8123  amt,      5.736  fee     ~2^2 Channel A -> Channel B       all: {is_forward: 4, other: 3, out: 5, in: 2}   666666x1111x1 {"1":1,"2":1} -> 777777x2222x1   {"2":1}
 htlcLimiter() ✅       3353  amt,      1.231  fee     ~2^0 Channel A -> Channel C       all: {is_forward: 6, other: 3, out: 6, in: 3}   666666x1111x1 {"0":1,"1":1,"2":1} -> 694035x2032x1   {"0":1,"1":1}